 Areas that represent known state/local known constraints are removed from wind and solar energy resource areas to estimate the amount of primary or 'prime' energy resource available for siting renewable energy generation and associated infrastructure.
-Prime energy resource areas are areas that a free from local/state known constraints.
+Prime energy resource areas are areas that a free from both local and state known and possible constraints.